inducer/loopy/doc/ref_kernel.rst

 A kernel's iteration domain is given by a list of :class:`islpy.BasicSet` instances (which parametrically represent multi-dimensional sets of tuples of integers).
-They define the integer values of the loop variables for which instructions (see below) will be executed.
+They define the integer values of the loop variables for which statements (see below) will be executed.
 It is written in :ref:`isl-syntax`.  :mod:`loopy` calls the loop variables *inames*.
 In this case, *i* is the sole iname.
 The loop domain is given as a conjunction of affine equality